Is Benedictine really a secret elixir originally created by a 16th century monk?

 Scenic doesn’t flaunt its stuff.

-Friends who also recently sailed with the Scenic cruise line (but on the Danube) thought their ship didn’t look as “luxurious” as other river ships they saw.
+Friends who also sailed with this luxury river cruise line (but on the Danube) thought their ship didn’t look as “luxurious” inside as other river ships they saw.
 (Because ships sometimes have to tie up side-by-side at the same docking station, you might have to walk through other ships to get onshore, getting a peek at the competition.)

 And it’s true.